Democrats 66: Purple cabinets and demise (1986–2006)

-2006–2016: Pechtold leadership
+Pechtold leadership (2006–2016)

 In February 2006, Dittrich stepped down as parliamentary leader, because he did not agree with the government's decision to send the Dutch armed forces to the southern province of Uruzgan in Afghanistan.
 D66 voted against the government's proposal together with the Socialist Party and GroenLinks.
 Dittrich stated that the mission to send troops was not a reconstruction mission (as the government and the majority of the Dutch parliament claimed), but a military operation.
 Lousewies van der Laan replaced Dittrich.
 In May 2006, D66 polled particularly badly in the 2006 municipal elections.
 D66 began to lose a considerable number of members, some of whom founded deZES, another radical democratic, progressive liberal party.
 During a special party congress on 13 May 2006, a motion was put forth demanding the withdrawal of D66 from the cabinet, but it was rejected.
 In June 2006, an internal election was held in order to choose the new party leader.
 The election was won by Alexander Pechtold.

 During the special parliamentary debate on the naturalisation process of Ayaan Hirsi Ali, D66 supported a motion of no confidence against Minister for Integration Rita Verdonk.
 As D66 was a junior coalition partner, this caused a crisis in the second Balkenende cabinet.
 The cabinet refused to remove Verdonk from her position.
 Lousewies van der Laan, parliamentary leader of D66, felt that the D66 faction could no longer support the cabinet and stated that the cabinet had to resign.
 On 3 July 2006, the two D66 ministers Alexander Pechtold and Laurens Jan Brinkhorst resigned, causing the second Balkenende cabinet to fall.